Welcome to LA6VJA

 I live in a country known for its natural beauty, fisheries, oil/gas production and social welfare system.
 My home QTH is in Moss/JO59HK, which is located in the south-eastern part of the country.
 The captial city of Oslo is only some 60 km to the north, easily within range by train (when they run).

 For those of you who don't know much about Norway, it's a small country in northern Europe, home to some 4.6 million more or less happy Norwegians.
 Furher information is available in the CIA World Factbook.
 Although common belief among non-Norwegians is that Norway has winter all year, the summer is often quite nice.
-Even warm enough for sunflowers to grow (have a look at the graphics at the top of this page).
-Effective from July 10th, 2010, I have taken over development of the Win-EQF* logging program.
+Even warm enough for sunflowers to grow.
+I used to maintain the Win-EQF* logging program for a while, but that project is now QRT.

 My QTH is on Jeløy island, WLOTA LH-3174.
 Within visual sight of ARLHS NOR-302 and ARLHS NOR-389.